 There are at UHN:

-The UHN Centre for Digestive Health is the leading centre for digestive health disorders in Canada.
+The Driscoll Family Digestive Health Centre is the leading centre for digestive health disorders in Canada.
 We have clinics located at Toronto General Hospital and Toronto Western Hospital.
 We care for a diverse population with varying complex digestive conditions.
 We are committed to providing excellent patient-centered care, outstanding education and training, access to transformational technology, and innovative research to align with UHN's vision for A Healthier World.

 We are a multi-disciplinary team comprised of experienced gastroenterologists, nurses, and registered dieticians.
 We collaborate to provide comprehensive care to patients with complex digestive health disorders including: gastrointestinal (GI) cancers, irritable bowel syndrome, celiac disease, gastroesophageal reflux, GI motility & functional disorders, parenteral nutritional support, inflammatory bowel diseases, and advanced endoscopy.